2024–25 Tulane Green Wave women's basketball team

-The 2024–25 Tulane Green Wave women's basketball team represents Tulane University during the 2024–25 NCAA Division I women's basketball season.
-The Green Wave, led by first-year head coach Ashley Langford, play their home games at Devlin Fieldhouse in New Orleans, Louisiana as members of the American Athletic Conference.
+The 2024–25 Tulane Green Wave women's basketball team represented Tulane University during the 2024–25 NCAA Division I women's basketball season.
+The Green Wave, led by first-year head coach Ashley Langford, played their home games at Devlin Fieldhouse in New Orleans, Louisiana as members of the American Athletic Conference.

 Previous season

 The Green Wave finished the 2023–24 season 12–20, 3–15 in AAC play to finish in 14th (last) place.
 They upset SMU and Charlotte, before falling to Temple in the quarterfinals of the AAC tournament.

 On March 19, 2024, head coach Lisa Stockton announced her retirement, having lead the Green Wave for 30 seasons.
 On April 2, Stony Brook head coach and Tulane alum Ashley Langford announced that she would be stepping down from her position at Stony Brook, in order to take the same position at Tulane.